carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ~~~
 {: .output}

 Open a new terminal locally.
-Then move to the desired directory where the images will be downloaded.
+Then move to the desired directories where the images and graph file will be downloaded.
 ~~~
 $ cd /Desktop/Workshop/
 ~~~
 {: .language-bash}

-Copy the images to your directory using `scp` and write the password of the server.
+Copy the directories with the plots and graph with `scp`.
 ~~~
 $ scp -r user@server-address:~/pan_workshop/results/pangenome/ppanggolin/pangenome/draw* .
+$ scp -r user@server-address:~/pan_workshop/results/pangenome/ppanggolin/pangenome/gexf .

 ~~~
 {: .language-bash}

-You can open the html files locally.
+To view the plots you can open the `html` files locally in the browser of your choice.

 <a href="../fig/01-06-02.png">
   <img src="../fig/01-06-02.png" width="960" height="438" alt="Bar graph depicting the gene family frequency distribution, represented by a U-shaped plot.